ZincSoft/zincsoft.github.io/rfc-1-catnet-protocol-v0.md

 A protocol layer immediately above CPv0.
 Examples are transport protocols such as ATP (Advanced Transmission Protocol) and DTP (Datagram Transmission Protocol), and control protocols such as WUPS (Weird Underlying-transmission Peril System).

 ### Link
 A communication facility or medium over which nodes can communicate at the link layer, i.e., the layer immediately below CPv0.
-Examples are Ethernets (simple or bridged); PPP links; X.25, Frame Relay, or ATM networks; and catnet-layer or higher-layer "tunnels", such as tunnels over CPv0 itself.
+Examples are Ethernets (simple or bridged); PPP links; X.25, Frame Relay, or ATM networks; and Catnet-layer or higher-layer "tunnels", such as tunnels over CPv0 itself.

 ### Neighbors
 Nodes attached to the same link.